 Grade open-response questions

 All question types in an assessment are automatically graded except for open-response questions.
 Teachers are required to manually grade the open-response questions.
-They can do so using the Grading tool.
-Open-response questions that require grading are marked with an exclamation point (!) on the Students list in the Student View page and the Question Navigation bar located above the Question Display area.
+They can do so in Grade View.
+Open-response questions that require grading are marked with an exclamation point (!) on the Students list and the Question Navigation bar located above the Question Display area.

 All open-response questions in a test must be graded before you can Share tests with students.

 Open response questions ready to be graded can be found through the Students and/or Questions bar by selecting the Needs to be Graded option.
 Students whose open responses need to be graded appear on the Students list with a (!) icon.
 After selecting a student, you can find their ungraded open responses in the Questions Navigation bar marked with a (!) icon.
 Clicking on a question number with a (!) icon shows it in the Question Display area.

 The question appears bold and the response appears inside a gray box.

 After reviewing a student's answer, assign a grade to the open response question by clicking on a number from the rubric score below the student’s response in the Question Display area.
 A score can be changed by clicking on another number from the rubric score.
 The student’s points earned will change and be reflected in the raw score and by the achievement level color.